Controller Mappings for Gran Turismo 1-4 Emulation 2022-08-28

 I’ve always been a fan of the Gran Turismo series of games, and in the last year or two have been playing around with running these games in an emulated environment on PC.
 The classic PS1 games run flawlessly in the DuckStation emulator, and the PS2-era games work well in the PCSX2 emulator.
 In general, you are able to play the games just as if you were playing on a real console, although sometimes playing on the real thing just makes these games feel that extra bit more nostalgic.
 The real consoles also do not suffer from the inherent latency issues that are present on PC.

 Playing games like this in an emulator has certain advantages.
 The resolution of the games can be adjusted (if you’re into that sort of thing), you are able to create virtual memory cards, manage your saves in bizarre ways, and you are free to abuse the concept of “save states” if you so please.
-One advantage of playing in an emulator, that would be practically impossible on real console hardware, is the ability to remap the controller’s buttons and axes to essentially whatever you desire.
+One advantage of playing in an emulator, of which there is no practical analogue on real console hardware, is the ability to remap the controller’s buttons and axes to essentially whichever you desire.
 This is especially very useful for these old racing games like Gran Turismo, particularly when one wishes to have analog accelerator and brake inputs, which will be the primary focus of this (perhaps somewhat esoteric) article.

 The Goal